 What about that fee waiver?

-If you don’t feel like you can afford the fee, which is $30.00 per school, then you can apply for a fee waiver.
-If you happen to live in the U.S., then you can apply for the waiver online.
-Everywhere else requires you to submit a written application.
+If you don’t feel like you can afford the fee, which is $45.00 per school, then you can apply for a fee waiver if you meet certain conditions.
 Simply go through the steps, hit submit, and then wait to hear back.

 Here’s some things to keep in mind if you submit a fee waiver: